hardbyte/python-can/doc/installation.rst

 ``python3 -m pip install "python-can[cantact]"``

-If ``python-can`` is already installed, the CANtact backend can be installed seperately:
+If ``python-can`` is already installed, the CANtact backend can be installed separately:

 ``python3 -m pip install cantact``